Christian1984/vfrmap-for-vr/README.md

 If you enjoy this project, please consider buying me a coffee and/or donating to the guys I mentioned in the Attribution section above.
 It allows us to keep developing addons and mods like these ones and making them available for free.
 Any amount is welcome!
 Thank you.

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/donate?hosted_button_id=ED8RR2JTV9BGU)

+---

+# What Else?

+Here's a list of mods I have published for Microsoft Flight Simulator.
+Please let me know how you like them and share your thoughts in our community Discord.

+- [FSKneeboard](https://fskneeboard.com) - FSKneeboard is the All-In-One Solution for VR-Pilots: Maps, Charts and Notes inside your VR-Cockpit!
+- [FSdeskto](https://fsdesktop.com) - FSdesktop is a tool to monitor and control all your essential desktop applications directly from your Flight Simulator cockpit.
+Build for VR Enthusiasts!